-Jackson is a litigation attorney at BrownWinick Law Firm in Des Moines, Iowa.
-He primarily works with clients in the agriculture, business, construction, and special education sectors.
+Jackson is a litigation attorney at Fredrikson & Byron P.A. in Des Moines, Iowa.
+He primarily works with clients on business, construction, and special education cases.
 Jackson graduated summa cum laude with degrees in History and Political Science from Morningside University in 2016.
 He graduated from Drake Law in 2019 as the President and Valedictorian of his class.
 After passing the bar, Jackson served as a federal law clerk in the United States District Court for the Northern District of Iowa prior to entering private practice.
 He now teaches Legal Writing to Drake Law’s 1L students.

 Jeff Noble is a 1990 graduate of Drake Law School.
 He is currently a Polk County assistant district attorney and coaches Drake Law School's mock trial team.